teachaccess/accessibility-skills-hiring-toolkit/roles/legal-counsel.md

 ### Qualifications
+#### Required
-Required: Applicants for the Legal Counsel role are required to have these qualifications:
+Applicants for the Legal Counsel role are required to have these qualifications:
 - Knowledge of digital accessibility and disability inclusion
 - Knowledge of laws and regulations related to digital accessibility (e.g., Section 508, ADA, Equality Act, Web Accessibility Directive)
 - Knowledge of digital accessibility standards and guidelines (e.g., Web Content Accessibility Guidelines, ICT Standards and Guidelines, EN 301 549)